webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 If a crawl is canceled, these 3 keys should be removed and the crawl id should be removed from `uncommittedcrawls`

-The indexer entry point a dedicated `indexer --cancelCrawlId <crawlid>` to perform the cancelation operation.
+The indexer entrypoint includes a dedicated `indexer --cancelCrawlId <crawlid>` option to perform the cancellation operation.

 ### Committed Crawls / Merged Index Keys